This blog post was originally posted on November 30, 2018 and was updated on November 12, 2019.

 Step back into the glamorous Madrid of the past at Media Ración, the stylish restaurant inside Madrid’s Hotel Urso.
 The retro decor and reimagined traditional recipes remain true to the roots of traditional Spanish gastronomy while providing a comfortable, modern feel.

-An elegant yet unpretentious spot to enjoy good food with good people, they open from 1 to 7 p.m. on December 25, giving you plenty of time to enjoy a leisurely Christmas lunch the Spanish way.Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+An elegant yet unpretentious spot to enjoy good food with good people, they open from 1 to 7 p.m. on December 25, giving you plenty of time to enjoy a leisurely Christmas lunch the Spanish way.Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.